bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 or an arc.
 When the path is "stroked" a line is to appear tracing the path, similar to how blots of ink are left marks on a piece of paper.

+    path a = (0,0)~(3,4) (2,2)~(5,6)

+Each point of a path is represented internally as a "path point".
+Each point can be categorized into one of the following
+types:

++ M
+  A "moveto" point.
++ L
+  A "lineto" point.
++ C
+  A cubic Bezier curve point.
++ Q
+  A quadratic Bezier curve point.
++ A
+  A arc curve point
++ z
+  A "closed" path point.

-There several ways to reference a path or an internal point of a path.
-Note that the internal points of a path could be one of the following types: M, L, C, Q, A, and z.
-The letter M expresses that the point is a "move" point, similar to the "M" point in a SVG path.
+The letter M expresses that the point is a "moveto" point, similar to the "M" point in a SVG path.
+A path is always started by the presence of this point.
 The "L" is a "lineto" point, which expresses that a straight line is to be drawn between the last point and this point.
 The "C" is a cubic Bezier curve, and "Q" is a quadratic Bezier curve.
-The "A" is an "arc" curve, and "z" represents a cycle, in which case a straight line is to be drawn connecting this point to the "M" point that started this path.
+The "A" is an "arc" curve, and "z" represents that the current path should be closed, and a straight line is to be drawn between this point and the "M" point that started this path.

 Note that a "M" point does not connect with any previous point and is usually the first point of a path.
 SVG has been observed to not generated any visual output if the first point isn't a M point.
 The same is true for TiKz.
 The MetaFun would go a step further and generate a compile error if this is the case.
-This, the translation of MetaFun have been designed to avoid this situation.
+This, the translation of MetaFun have been designed to avoid generating any path at all if the first point is not a M point.

-The Diagram allows
+For a Diagram, it is possible to specify multiple
+"M" points, such as the following case.

+    path a = (0,0) (2,2)
+    draw &a

+In this case, the path "a" is composed of two M points.
+When being translated into SVG, MetaFun, or TikZ, each of the M point would have started a new path.
+For instance, for SVG translation, there will be two <path> elements.
-for multiple "M" points to appear inside a single path line description, making it possible to construct several pathes at the same time, where each path could be closed or not closed.
-The following example would have generated two paths where the first one is a straight line from (0,0) to (3,4), and the second one from (2,2) to (5,6).
+For MetaFun, there will be two draw commands, and the same will be true for TikZ.
+This arrangement makes it possible to describe two independent path within a single path variable.
+Thus, in the following example two lines will be drawn, one from (0,0) to (1,1) and one from (2,2) to (3,4).

+    path a = (0,0)~(1,1) (2,2)~(3,4)

+The presence of "~" is a notation for expression that there should be a "line join" between the current point and the point that follows.
+Aside from "~", there are five other joins.

++ ~~
++ ~~~
++ ~~~~
++ ~~~~~
++ ~~~~~~
++ ..

+The first five would have each created a "veer join" that creates a curve between the two points.
+The first "veer" join would be the least curved, and the last one would be the most curved.
+Each "veered" curve nothing but a quadratic Bezier curve, which is determined automatically by the distance of the two end points and a preset "curvature" corresponding to the join.

+The last one would create a "smooth" cubic Bezier curve that go through three or more points.

+    path a = (0,0)..(2,0)..(2,2)

+In the previous example a smooth curve will be created going three points (0,0), (2,0), and (2,2).
+The curves between are the first point and second point, and the one between the second and the third point, are both cubic Bezier curves, and each of which would have its control points automatically calculated based on the location of all three points in order to ensure "smoothness", and is likely to change if more points are to appear.

-    path a = (0,0)[l:3,4] (2,2)[l:3,4]
+    path a = (0,0)..(2,0)..(2,2)..(2,4)

+There is no limit to the total number of points that can be joint by this "join", but in order for a curve to appear, there needs to be at least three points, and these three points cannot be "coliear", meaning they cannot all be on the same straight line.

 ## Relative points

-Each of the following syntax denotes a relative point.
+The "join" type specified would have worked only between absolute points, which is to appear inside a pair of parentheses.
+However, sometimes it is also necessary to add additional path points using relative points, where the point is specified relative to the position of the point before it.
+These points all have an advantage, such that when the position of the previous point changes, the position of the relative points will change with it.

+All relative points share the same syntax pattern.
+They would all be surrounded by a pair of brackets.
+Within the bracket the first part is always a string that serves as the "instruction" or "type" as to how the remaining numbers are to be interpreted.
+The instruction is then followed by a colon, and then a list of numbers.
+These numbers will be interpreted in accordance of the specific "type" of the relative point.

 - [l:dx,dy]